adube/birthright-map/README-raster.markdown

 I used the [World File] [1] method, which requires knowing how many map units there is in 1 pixel.
 Here's how I calculated it.

-The original jpeg file of Cerilia is 5032px X 3151px.
+The [Map of Cerilia original JPEG file] [7] is 5032px X 3151px.
 Using Gimp, I selected the scale within the map, which gave 75miles for approximatively 225px.
 Converting that gave 1 mile / 3 pixels, or 1 pixel / 533.33 meters.
 I chose
 'meters' as my map units rather than miles.